How Far Is 25 Meters

 Q: How many steps are in 25 meters?

 A: The number of steps varies considerably depending on an individual's stride length.
-An average stride length is around 0.75 meters, meaning it would take approximately 33 steps.
-However, this is a very rough estimate, and individual results will vary significantly.
+An average stride length is around 0.Think about it: 75 meters, meaning it would take approximately 33 steps.
+On the flip side, this is a very rough estimate, and individual results will vary significantly.

 Q: How long would it take to run 25 meters?